TuMicro/nouns-clowder/README.md

+#### Nouns Clowder modifications on PartyBid:

+* Removed fractionalization and non nouns-markets.
+* Allowing bidding any amount greater than or equal the minimum bid amount.

 ## PartyBid

 PartyBid is a protocol that allows a group of internet homies to pool their funds together in order to win an NFT auction.